Kenny-NISLab/nis-lambda/README.md

-# NISROOM and NISPLAN Lambda
+# NISROOM API for Lambda

 ## Overview